nuclei-it/cpptools-killer/README.md

 # cpptools KILLER

 Ever tried to open a Linux kernel source directory on a shared workstation using Visual Studio Code?
-If you or one of your colleages have, then you must know how it feels to have a thousand of `cpptools` process eating up all your CPU and memory.
+If you or one of your colleages have, then you must know how it feels to have a thousand `cpptools` process eating up all your CPU and memory.

 With this script, all your troubles are gone!
 The script not only kills all the `cpptools` processes, but prevent all future `cpptools` processes from spawning as well.